dhis2/dhis2-docs/src/user/using-the-maps-app.md

         unit** the map data will appear differently for users at different levels in the organisation unit hierarchy.

+    - The system administrator can set the default organsation unit level containing facilities in the **System Settings** app.

 2. In the **STYLE** tab:

     ![](resources/images/maps/maps_facility_layer_dialog_STYLE.png)

-    - Select a **Group set** from the list of organisation unit group sets defined for your DHIS2 instance.

-    - select any styling you wish to apply to the facilities.
+    - Select any styling you wish to apply to the facilities.

       - Show labels